Some Robustness Properties of Label Cleaning: Robustness and consistency for models

 \section{Robustness and consistency for models}

 The previous section builds off of the now classical theory of surrogate risk consistency, which assumes $\mathcal{F}$ to be the class of all measurable functions.
 The results there show that aggregation can allow us to ``upgrade'' consistency so that even if a surrogate $\sloss$ is inconsistent for paired (non-aggregated) data $(X,Y)$, we can achieve level-$(\xi, \zeta)$ consistency (Def.~\ref{definition:almost-linear-consistency}) with sufficient aggregation.
 Here, we take a different view of the problem of consistency, considering the consequences of optimizing over a restricted (often parametric) hypothesis class $\mathcal{F}$.
 Of course, in a well-specified model, obtaining consistency with such a restricted hypothesis class is no issue, but it is unrealistic to assume such a brittle condition.
 This gives rise to the long-standing challenge of quantifying surrogate consistency when the hypothesis class contains only a subset of the measurable functions~\citep{DuchiKhRu16, NguyenWaJo09}.
+We point out a line of recent work develops $H$-consistency bounds that link excess target risk to surrogate regret within a regret hypothesis class $H$, covering various setups~\citep{AwasthiMaMoZh22, AwasthiMaMoZh22b, MaoMoZh23, MaoMoZh24, MaoMoZh25}.
+These results are primarily surrogate-centric.
+Our contribution is orthogonal, less hinged on the specific class and surrogate, and instead study how label aggregation improves consistency itself.
 We tackle some of the issues around this, showing that aggregating labels allows consistent estimates in scenarios where consistency might otherwise fail.